 For the final copy, print out the signatory page and delete the page.
 Submit the signatory page with all signatures in hard copy to the Office of Honors Programs.

 The Honors Programs at Penn State Harrisburg use the formatting requirements of the University’s Schreyer Honors College.
-Please see ANGEL for a detailed listing of the technical requirements and a thesis template.
+Please see Canvas for a detailed listing of the technical requirements and a thesis template.